frederic-perez/AmE-dictionary/data/dictionary.md

 __irrefutable__ _adj_ _Irrefutable evidence._
 __irreplaceable__
 __IRS__ _n_ :five: _Internal Revenue Service_
+__ischemia__ _n_ A decrease in the blood supply to a bodily organ, tissue, or part caused by constriction or obstruction of the blood vessels. _Syn_ ischaemia
 __islet__ _Transplanting islet cells into the liver._
 __isobar__ _n_
 __issuance__ _n_ :three::hammer: